SwampRabbit/mx-tour/README.md

 MX Tour is designed to quickly introduce and orient you to many of the features and graphical tools of the different Desktop Editions of MX Linux (Xfce, KDE, and Fluxbox).

+Only the applicable Tour is shown dependent on the version of MX Linux you are using.

-Original Direction Sign icon and map background designed by [Freepik](https://www.freepik.com)
+Original directional-sign icon and hand-drawn-map-background designed by [Freepik](https://www.freepik.com)

 ## Internationalization
    Coming Soon